 The newspapers went further and declared that Sickles was actually “protecting” other innocent women from the evil lustfulness of Key, who like Sickles was known to be a “ladies man”.
 The general public agreed with this sentiment and lauded Sickles as a hero.

 Apparently, the jury also swallowed it- hook, line, and sinker.
-Sickles was acquitted and as it was only “temporary” insanity, got off scot-free.
-Thus, a legal precedent of specious value entered our legal tomes of jurisprudence.
+Sickles was acquitted and as it was only “temporary” insanity, got off scot-free, and a new legal precedent entered the tomes of jurisprudence.

 After his release, those who’d been following the case at first were in high support of Sickles.
 This changed dramatically, even among some of his friends, when Sickles forgave his wife and stated the couple were going to bury “the past in the grave of oblivion” and that their “love is greater than ever.”
-The public did not take kindly to this forgiveness, apparently seeing murder as laudable and adultery as unforgivable in this case.
-It was generally assumed that his career in politics would be over because of this forgiveness.
+The public outcry was so negative that it was generally assumed that his career in politics would be over, not from the murder, but from the forgiveness.

 If I ever failed to comprehend the utterly desolate position of an offending though penitent woman—the hopeless future, with its dark possibilities of danger, to which she is doomed when proscribed as an outcast—I can now see plainly enough in the almost universal howl of denunciations with which she is followed to my threshold, the misery and perils from which I have rescued the mother of my child.